What Should I Do if My Workers’ Compensation Claim is Denied?

 If your workers’ compensation claim was denied, our New Jersey workers’ compensation lawyers can provide you the legal assistance you need to file an appeal.
 This may help you recover the benefits you need after suffering an occupational injury or disease.

-To learn more about appealing a denied workers’ compensation claim, contact Lynch Law Firm as soon as possible.
+To learn more about appealing a denied workers’ compensation claim, contact Lynch Law Firm, PC as soon as possible.
 We will provide you a free, no obligation consultation to review your claim and help you determine your options for recovering the benefits you need.
 We charge no upfront fees and payment is only due if we recover compensation on your behalf.